-- O Your machine runs best on the OS version it came with. - O There are always bugs with the new upGRADES. - Once an upGRADE is done it often CANNOT be undone. - O If you have Crowdstrike Falcon installed DO NOT DO these upGRADES.
+- Your machine runs best on the OS version it originally came with. - There are always bugs with the new upGRADES. - Once an upGRADE is done it often CANNOT be undone. - If you have Crowdstrike Falcon installed DO NOT DO these upGRADES.